shairoth12/repro-slow-headed-chromium/README.md

 ## Reproduction Steps

 1. Run the test `test_bbc` in headed mode, either by running `Debug Test` or, from the container terminal, running `pytest -k test_bbc --headed`
-2. To see the previous, expected, good performance -
+2. To see the slow performance, switch to either the `main` or the `v1.42` branches

-    2.1.
-Switch to the `v1.41` branch.

-    2.2.
-Rebuild the container.

-    2.3 Run the test.

-3. You can also switch to the `v1.42` branch, to verify that the slow performance started in that version.